 1 tablespoon packed fresh marjoram, chopped

 1 - 1 1/2 teaspoons sea salt (omit if using salted broth)1/2 pound crab meat (claw meat is cheapest)*

-3/4 -1 cup full fat coconut milk (I used canned Natural Value)
+1 cup full fat coconut milk (I used Natural Value)

 Chives to garnish

 More salt and pepper to taste

-Variation: Can sub shredded chicken for the crab.
-Chicken should be added with the other ingredients though, early on when you add it to the crock pot.
-Part of the crab is added toward the end just so that it doesn't all break down.
+*Variation: Can sub cooked shredded chicken for the crab.
+All the chicken can be added with the other ingredients early on when you add it to the crock pot.
+When using crab, art of it is added toward the end of cooking and just before serving because it breaks down easily.

 1. Heat 2 tablespoons of the ghee/oil in pan over medium heat.
 Add the prepared garlic and shallots, gently frying them till the shallots are golden.
 Transfer the shallots, garlic and any leftover oil into a small bowl.
 Set aside.